-The Homeland Security certificate program is well-suited for students who think quickly and strategically and want an exciting and rewarding career that allows them to help protect those in their community.
-During your studies, you will develop analytical thinking in order to safeguard criminal infrastructure and key resources as well as gain knowledge in a variety of areas including: terrorism and terrorist motivations, cyber security, fire management, pre-hospital emergency medical services, and weapons of mass destruction.
+If you are able to think quickly and strategically and want an exciting and rewarding career that allows you to help protect those in your community, then the Homeland Security program is well-suited for you.
+During the program, you develop your analytical thinking in order to safeguard critical infrastructure and key resources.
+The curriculum provides you with knowledge in a variety of areas including terrorism and terrorist motivations, cyber security, fire management, pre-hospital emergency medical services, and weapons of mass destruction.

 First Semester - 9 Credits